 5. Social Media Session

-During lockdown and while our centres were closed, we were helping our members get their exercise fix by hosting a variety of live workouts on our social media pages.
-Although we have slightly reduced our online schedule since our centres have re-opened, we still continue to hold the classes for our members that aren’t quite ready to return to the gym.
+We host a great a variety of live workouts on our social media pages.
+These classes are still running and we will still continue to hold the classes for our members that aren’t quite ready or able to return to their centre.

 6. Mini-Me Workout